vesellov/bitdust.docs.old/install.md

 Then you need to build virtual environment with all required Python dependencies, BitDust software will run fully isolated.

-Single command should make it for you, all required files will be generated in `~/.bitdust/venv/` sub-folder:
+Single command should make it for you, all required files will be generated in `~/.bitdust/venv/` folder:

         cd bitdust
         python bitdust.py install

-Last step to make BitDust software ready is to make a short alias in your OS, then you can just type `bitdust` in command line to fast access the program:
+Last step to make BitDust software ready to be used is to make a short alias in your OS, then you can just type `bitdust` in command line to get fast access to the program:

         sudo ln -s -f /home/<user>/.bitdust/bitdust /usr/local/bin/bitdust

 ## Run BitDust